FabioVergani/FabioVergani/frontend.md

 I can’t tell you how often I’ve seen memes or heard people discuss.
 Let’s get one thing straight: we’re not here just to “make things look pretty.”<br>
-This misconception couldn’t be further from the truth.<br>
+This misconception couldn’t be further from the truth...<br>
-frontend devs are engineers we’re not just working with “visual elements.” <br>
+frontend devs are engineers we’re not just working with “visual elements”,<br>

-Here’s the reality: we build applications.
+here’s the reality:<br>

  - we architect user experiences
 > it’s not just code: it’s creating intuitive, seamless, and accessible applications that solve real problems.